dinofizz/sitemapper/README-k8s.md

-# sitemapper (Kubernetes)
+# SiteMapper (Kubernetes)

-This sitemapper project provides two implementations:
+This SiteMapper project provides two implementations:

-* A standalone sitemapper CLI tool, run from a single executable binary TODO: link
+* A standalone SiteMapper CLI tool, run from a single executable binary ([link](./README.md))
 * An job queue implementation which running on Kubernetes, using NATS pub/sub messaging and a managed Cassandra database (AstraDB)

 This README details the Kubernetes implementation.
-For more information see my blog post [here](./README.md).
+For more information see my blog post [here](https://www.dinofizzotti.com/blog/2022-01-04-sitemapper-part-2-distributed-crawling-using-kubernetes-nats-and-cassandra/).

 ## Overview